edub966/internship-watch/README.md

 ## GitHub Actions deployment

-Once local testing works:

-1. Push the repository to GitHub.
-2. Go to **Settings → Secrets and variables → Actions**.
-3. Add `TAVILY_API_KEY`.
-4. Add `DISCORD_WEBHOOK_URL`.
-5. Open **Actions → Internship Watch → Run workflow**.
-6. Set `seed = true` for that first cloud run.
+The pipeline is designed for hourly scheduled GitHub Actions runs.

+### Required repo secrets

+Add these in GitHub:

+- `TAVILY_API_KEY`
+- `DISCORD_WEBHOOK_URL`

+### Workflow behavior

-7. Scheduled runs then execute hourly (at minute 17).
-The first cloud run auto-seeds if no persisted state exists, preventing an alert storm.
+- Scheduled cadence: hourly at minute 17
+- First cloud run auto-seeds if no state database exists, preventing a flood of alerts

-The workflow persists `jobs.db` on an orphan branch called `internship-state`, so GitHub Actions remembers which postings were already seen.
+- The workflow persists `jobs.db` on a branch such as `internship-state` so the bot remembers which jobs were already seen

-## Next build phase

-The next useful layer is a small recruiting dashboard:

-`NEW → APPLYING → APPLIED → OUTREACH → RESPONSE → INTERVIEW → CLOSED`

-Each job can have a networking panel for:

-- employee who posted/shared the role
-- university recruiter
-- UF alumni
-- engineers on the likely team
-- possible hiring managers
+- The default cloud path is still `data/jobs.db` unless overridden with `DB_PATH`

+## Maintenance notes

+- If a company ATS adapter breaks, run `--roster-check` before touching persistent state.
+- If a job is not US-eligible, it is blocked before alerting or Tavily enrichment.
+- If the usage endpoint or local ledger fails, the pipeline stays safe by refusing to spend new credits.
+- Keep `config/companies.yaml` aligned with the current vendor source and target-year expectations before enabling new companies.

-- outreach/follow-up status
+## Project status

+This README reflects the current v5 codebase and command set.
+The project is intentionally focused on mission-safe, low-volume public-web internship monitoring rather than broad automation or private platform scraping.